top of page

 • He’s just lazy.

-• He’s leaving for college in a year and I’m freaking out that he’s not going to be ready.
+• He wants to go to college, but I’m freaking out that he’s not going to be ready.

-• It's like an emotional roller coaster watching his grades go from 0 to 100 and then back to 0.
+• It's like an emotional roller coaster watching her grades go from 0 to 100 and then back to 0.

 • We can help!